BenKennish/TabGroupsPlus/README.md

 2. Aligns the auto-collapsed tabs to the left/right side of the tab bar (optional).

 3. Auto-groups new tabs into the currently active tab's group (optional).

+## Installation

+If you've downloaded this from GitHub, extract the files into a folder somewhere and then in your browser's "Extensions" section, enable Developer Mode, and the use Load Unpacked extension, pointing it to the folder.